sca-marshals/marshal-docs/marshals_handbook/handbook.md

 5. For the first few minutes of the bout for authorization, the prospective fighter and the authorized fighter shall fight at 1/2 to 3/4 speed and verbally acknowledge all blows landed.
 During this phase of the authorization, the marshal and the member of the Chivalry should get an impression of the new fighter’s style, technique, ability to call blows, and ability to defend themselves.
 If this portion of the authorization is not satisfactorily completed, the authorization procedure shall be stopped.
 The candidate shall be told of the problems observed and instructed as to how to correct the problems.
 6. If the first portion of the bout has progressed satisfactorily, then the combatants will be told to fight in list-type combat, counting blows until one is defeated.
 During this phase, the marshal and member of the Chivalry should observe the new fighter’s control, reaction to blows, and ability to cope with pressure.
 7. The marshal, the member of the Chivalry, and the authorized fighter shall confer to decide if the new fighter exhibits adequate performance in the minimum criteria for authorization listed below:
-a.
-Does the candidate know and apply the Rules of the Lists and the Conventions of Combat?
+    1. Does the candidate know and apply the Rules of the Lists and the Conventions of Combat?
-b.
-Does the candidate exhibit safe behavior on the field, for both self and others?
+    2. Does the candidate exhibit safe behavior on the field, for both self and others?
-c.
-How does the candidate react to pressure?
+    3. How does the candidate react to pressure?
 Does he or she fight back or become disoriented and confused?
-d.
-Can the candidate defend him or herself?
+    4. Can the candidate defend him or herself?
-e.
-Is the authorizing fighter able to feel and judge blows, both those received and those thrown?
+    5. Is the authorizing fighter able to feel and judge blows, both those received and those thrown?
 8. If the marshal, member of the Chivalry, and authorized fighter agree that the candidate meets these requirements, the marshal will notify the fighter that they are now authorized.
 The fighter and marshal will properly complete any paperwork required by the kingdom in addition to the previously completed Waiver for SCA Combat-Related Activities.
 9. The fighter will send these properly completed forms to the kingdom official responsible for issuing authorization cards.
 Upon receipt of these properly completed forms, an authorization card will be issued.
 The fighter shall be issued a temporary card or keep a copy of the authorization form and waiver if he or she intends to fight prior to receiving the authorization card.
 The card should be received within one month.
 If the card is not received, the fighter should contact the authorization official and forward any information or paperwork required.

 ## EQUIPMENT INSPECTION GUIDELINES
-A.  General Information
+### General Information
 1. At each event, the marshal-in-charge must arrange for the inspection of all equipment to be used in combat (e.g., armor and weapons).
 This in no way relieves the individual combatants of their responsibility for following the equipment standards.
 Ultimately, the fighter is responsible for the condition and safety of their armor and weapons at all times.
 This includes periods between bouts, between battles, and day to day periods between battles at a multi-day event.
 However, the marshal’s inspection is intended to provide a second pair of experienced eyes and an outside point of view.
 A reminder: Equipment that was perfectly serviceable at the beginning of the previous event could have broken since, and even the most experienced fighter can occasionally forget some piece of armor.
 The inspection outlined below is merely an example.
 For purposes of illustration, the inspection described is for regular SCA combat without missile weapons.
 It does not necessarily include checks for additional requirements that your kingdom may have added.
 A checklist might be helpful as you do the inspection until you have done so many that it becomes second nature.
 (As noted in the section on marshaling combat, a quick visual check of the combatants just before the start of a bout or battle is also a good idea.)
 All of this is based on the equipment standards given in the Appendix.
 You should be familiar with them, as well as with any other requirements that your kingdom may have instituted.
 The fact that one of the requirements is not mentioned on this checklist does not mean that you should not notice if it has not been met.
 2. Armor inspection must be done with all of the armor on the body of the fighter who is going to wear it.
 It is not otherwise possible to get an accurate idea of what is covered and what is not, of where gaps may occur as the combatant moves.
 In weapon inspections, the primary test is safety.
 If you, as a marshal, do not believe that the weapon is safe (i.e., if you would not be willing to face it), do not let it be used on the field.
 When in doubt, ask the prospective user if he or she would be willing to fight against the weapon.
 If not, it should not be used regardless of whether it meets all other requirements.
 Before you start, remind yourself that armor is hot, not to mention heavy.
 If the weather is hot, try to find some shade in which to hold the inspection or, at least, for the fighters to stand in while waiting to be inspected.
 (Similar reasoning applies in case of rain, freezing cold, or other inclement weather.
 Just because it is possible to fight does not mean that it is pleasant or desirable to stand around in armor.)
-B.  Sample Armor Inspection
+### Sample Armor Inspection
 See Section VI, “Armor Requirements” above for Society minimum standards.

 1. Leg Armor: Check that the front and sides of the knee are covered.
 Have the fighter flex their knees (either a deep knee bend or one knee at a time) and see that the knee remains covered and that the articulation (if any) does not gap.
 Check for sharp edges, broken or missing rivets, or other signs that the equipment is falling apart.
 2. Groin: ASK the fighter if they have remembered their cup or groin protection.
 Do NOT attempt to check for it physically.
 3. Kidneys: Check for kidney armor.
 (Kidneys are located in the back, at the bottom of the ribs, but the armor should also extend around to the sides.)
 4. Elbows: Check that the point and sides of each elbow are covered.
 Have the fighter flex their elbows and see that the elbow remains covered and that the articulation (if any) does not gap.
 Check for sharp edges, broken or missing rivets, or other signs that the equipment is faulty.
 5. Hands and Wrists: Check the gauntlet and/or basket hilt.
 Look to see whether the gauntlet will pinch the hand if it is hit.
 Check for sharp edges, broken or missing rivets, or other signs that the equipment is faulty.
 6. Neck and Head:
-a.
-Check that the neck, larynx, and cervical vertebrae are covered.
+    1. Check that the neck, larynx, and cervical vertebrae are covered.
-b.
-Check the face plate and eye slots, both for the size of openings (a 1 (one)-inch dowel is a quick way to check and hard to argue with) and to be sure that it is firmly secured.
+    2. Check the face plate and eye slots, both for the size of openings (a 1 (one)-inch dowel is a quick way to check and hard to argue with) and to be sure that it is firmly secured.
-c.
-Put your hand on the front of the helm, and have the fighter push against it.
+    3. Put your hand on the front of the helm, and have the fighter push against it.
 See that their face does not hit the faceplate.
 (A gentle touch of the tip of the nose at maximum pressure may not be desirable, but is not necessarily grounds for rejecting the helm.)
 Repeat with the sides and back of the helm.
-d.
-Have the fighter turn their head toward their shield side.
+    4. Have the fighter turn their head toward their shield side.
 See that the neck is still not exposed.
 e.
 Have the fighter tilt their chin up as far as possible and check the neck again (this is intended to simulate the position they might be in if they had just taken a blow high up on the front of the helm).
 If you can reach in (with your fist, or the dowel that you used to check the face openings) and touch bare throat, the problem should be repaired before the fighting starts.
-f.
-Have the fighter move their chin down as far as possible and repeat for the back of the neck.
+    5. Have the fighter move their chin down as far as possible and repeat for the back of the neck.
-g.
-Lift gently on the front of the faceplate to make sure that the helm does not rotate easily to expose the face or throat.
+    6. Lift gently on the front of the faceplate to make sure that the helm does not rotate easily to expose the face or throat.
-h.
-After making sure that the fighter does not have their tongue between their teeth, test the chinstrap (or equivalent) by lifting up sharply on both sides of the helm.
+    7. After making sure that the fighter does not have their tongue between their teeth, test the chinstrap (or equivalent) by lifting up sharply on both sides of the helm.
 It should not rise up so far as to expose the head or neck.
-i.
-Check for sharp edges, broken or missing rivets, or other signs that the equipment is faulty.
+    8. Check for sharp edges, broken or missing rivets, or other signs that the equipment is faulty.
 7. Shield: Check the rim for exposed sharp edges.
 (For this purpose, a 90-degree angle is a sharp edge.)
 Check the rest of the shield for sharp edges, broken or missing rivets, or other signs that it is faulty.

-C.  Sample Weapon Inspection
+### Sample Weapon Inspection
 See Section VII, “Weapons Standards” above for Society minimum standards.

 1. Swords:
-a.
-Check that they meet the minimum diameter (1.25 inch [31.8mm]).
+    1. Check that they meet the minimum diameter (1.25 inch [31.8mm]).
 A 1.25 inch (31.8mm) marshaling gauge will speed this up enormously.
-b.
-Check that the ends are taped and that there are no exposed cuts in the rattan.
+    2. Check that the ends are taped and that there are no exposed cuts in the rattan.
-c.
-Check the quillions or basket hilts for sharp edges, broken or missing rivets, or other signs that they are coming apart.
+    3. Check the quillions or basket hilts for sharp edges, broken or missing rivets, or other signs that they are coming apart.
-d.
-Check the wrist strap or other means of keeping the sword from flying away.
+    4. Check the wrist strap or other means of keeping the sword from flying away.
 2. Thrusting Tips: Check that they have the minimum cross section.
 Push on the end to verify the required amount of resilient give.
 Check that it the tip is constructed in such a manner that it cannot be forced more than .5 inch (12.7 mm) into a legal faceguard.
 3. Mass Weapons: Check the padding for give.
 Check the wrist strap (single-handed mass weapons only).
 Consider the total mass of the weapon.
 4. Pole Weapons: Check the thrusting tip, if any.
 Check the padding for give.
 Consider the total mass of the weapon.
 Check that the weapon meets the relevant length restrictions.

-D.  Sample Combat Archery Inspection
+### Sample Combat Archery Inspection
 1. Bow/Crossbow
-a.
-Ensure that the string is not showing excessive wear.
+    1. Ensure that the string is not showing excessive wear.
-b.
-Measure the power of the bow with a calibrated scale to ensure it is within appropriate specs.
+    2. Measure the power of the bow with a calibrated scale to ensure it is within appropriate specs.
-c.
-Check the bow itself for cracks or gouges, as well as for significant limb twist that could make the string leave the tips.
+    3. Check the bow itself for cracks or gouges, as well as for significant limb twist that could make the string leave the tips.
 2. Crossbow Only
-a.
-Check that the lock mechanism releases smoothly under simulated pressure.
+    1. Check that the lock mechanism releases smoothly under simulated pressure.
-b.
-Check that the lock mechanism is solid and will not accidentally fire.
+    2. Check that the lock mechanism is solid and will not accidentally fire.
-c.
-Ensure the stock has no failures between the bow and lock.
+    3. Ensure the stock has no failures between the bow and lock.
 3. Ammunition
-a.
-Based upon the type of ammunition, measure all dimensions for conformance
+    1. Based upon the type of ammunition, measure all dimensions for conformance
-b.
-Grab both head and tail and pull with moderate force while slightly twisting.
+    2. Grab both head and tail and pull with moderate force while slightly twisting.
 If either end moves laterally it fails.
-c.
-If the ammunition is with made with foam, check that the tip is constructed in such a manner that it cannot be forced more than .5 inch (12.7 mm) into a legal faceguard.
+    3. If the ammunition is with made with foam, check that the tip is constructed in such a manner that it cannot be forced more than .5 inch (12.7 mm) into a legal faceguard.
-d.
-Check the shaft for signs of cracking or other failure.
+    4. Check the shaft for signs of cracking or other failure.
 Check that it is properly labeled and taped.
-e.
-Remember that ammunition cannot be more than 10% yellow as yellow is reserved for siege ammunition.
+    5. Remember that ammunition cannot be more than 10% yellow as yellow is reserved for siege ammunition.

 ## EXPERIMENTAL WEAPONS AND MATERIALS PROCEDURES
-A.  Experimental Weapons and Materials
+### Experimental Weapons and Materials
 1. Before any unapproved weapon or material can be used at Society activities, a test plan and a sample of the proposed weapon or material must be submitted to and approved by the Society Marshal or a designated deputy.
 This plan shall include:
-a.
-Specifics on construction (e.g., materials used, how it is assembled, etc.),
+    1. Specifics on construction (e.g., materials used, how it is assembled, etc.),
-b.
-A detailed outline of the test and its scope.
+    2. A detailed outline of the test and its scope.
-c.
-All restrictions that will be imposed on the test.
+    3. All restrictions that will be imposed on the test.
-d.
-How long the test period would be.
+    4. How long the test period would be.

     If requested, any samples submitted shall be returned to the submitting party no later than the conclusion of the test period, unless otherwise specified.
 2. It is the prerogative of the kingdom Earl Marshal to allow limited testing of alternate or unapproved materials and weapons within a kingdom after receiving approval from the Society Marshal.
 Limited testing means the weapon or material may be used at fighter practice tourneys and in small melees, but only after all combatants and marshals have been informed the weapon or material is being tested and that it is not approved for general SCA use.
 3. All combatants and marshals must consent to the use of the weapon or material before combat begins.
 If any of the marshals or combatants object to the use of the material or weapon, the material or weapon may not be used in that fight or battle.
 All experimental materials and weapons shall be marked with alternating bands of red and green tape totaling 6 inches (15.2 cm) in length.
 Bands shall be visible during weapon usage.
 4. Once per quarter throughout the test period, the Earl Marshal will update the Society Marshal on the progress and results of the testing.
 At the end of the test period, the Earl Marshal will provide the Society Marshal with a test summary.
 This summary shall include a list of injuries that resulted from the use of the weapon or material and any concerns from fighters and marshals recorded during the testing.
 The Society Marshal, after consultation with the Earls Marshal, shall determine if the weapon or material is suitable for SCA combat-related activities.